-- Hurricanes are large, swirling storms.
+- 1) Hurricanes are large, swirling storms.
 They produce winds of 119 kilometers per hour (74 mph) or higher.
 That's faster than a cheetah, the fastest animal on land.
-Winds from a hurricane can damage buildings and trees. - Hurricanes form over warm ocean waters.
+Winds from a hurricane can damage buildings and trees. - 2) Hurricanes form over warm ocean waters.
 Sometimes they strike land.
 When a hurricane reaches land, it pushes a wall of ocean water ashore.
 This wall of water is called a storm surge.
-Heavy rain and storm surge from a hurricane can cause flooding. - Once a hurricane forms, weather forecasters predict its path.
+Heavy rain and storm surge from a hurricane can cause flooding. - 3) Once a hurricane forms, weather forecasters predict its path.
 They also predict how strong it will get.
-This information helps people get ready for the storm.
+This information helps people get ready for the storm. - 4) There are five types, or categories, of hurricanes.
+The scale of categories is called the Saffir-Simpson Hurricane Scale.
+The categories are based on wind speed.